Senior Vice President of Memory Care & Program Services

 “My personal mission at Sunrise is to promote quality and consistency in our memory care and program services by developing and implementing person-centered care and programs that enrich every resident’s sense of purpose, joy and wellbeing.
 More simply stated, my goal is to make each resident’s day more meaningful and purposeful.”

-Only one of 10 Validation Masters worldwide, Rita has studied directly under Naomi Feil who developed the Validation Method and is a certified Validation Teacher herself.
+One of only 10 Validation Masters worldwide, Rita has studied directly under Naomi Feil who developed the Validation Method and is a certified Validation Teacher herself.
 She is a regular contributor to online publications including The Huffington Post and The Sunrise Blog’s “Ask Rita” blog series.

 Her commitment to the Alzheimer’s cause spans beyond Sunrise.
 Rita serves as a founding member of the North American Validation Association (NAVA), a board member of the Validation Training Institute in Cleveland, OH as a co-chair of the Education Committee and an Advisory Board Member of the Alzheimer’s Family Assistance Center in Tunisia.